boazsegev/plezi-website/docs/guides/hello_chat.html.md

 From this we can derive the following events, which I named with a `chat` prefix (to prevent later collisions): `chat_login`, `chat_message`, `chat_logout`

-Let's translate this to Code.
+Let's translate this to code.

 ### Public Chat Server Events